HyperPlay-Gaming/hyperplay-docs/developer-docs/compatibility-layer/why-compatibility-layer.md

    By supporting multiple platforms through compatibility layers, users are not forced to stay on Windows just for gaming.
 This promotes an OS-agnostic gaming ecosystem, allowing users to choose their preferred operating system.

-4. **Enabling a Unified Gaming Experience**
-   Launchers like HyperPlay integrate multiple stores (Epic, GOG) under one platform.
+4. **Enabling a Unified Gaming Experience** Applications like HyperPlay aggregate multiple game stores (HyperPlay, Epic, GOG) under one platform.
 By incorporating compatibility layers, users can access their entire game library without worrying about OS restrictions.